Class-interview-prep/Elasticsearch-Team-3-Project/Install Java.md

-# Introduction
+# JAVA 8 Installation on CentOS 7

-This tutorial will show you how to install Java on CentOS 7 .
+This tutorial will show you how to install Java 8 on CentOS 7 .
 Java  is a popular software platform that allows you to run Java applications and applets.
 OpenJDK 8 is the latest version of OpenJDK.

 There are two different Java SE packages that can be installed: